 All other orders and safety guidance remain in place throughout the Commonwealth as the state continues to fight COVID-19 and vaccination ramps up in all regions.

 Massachusetts Reopening Advisory Board

-Businesses and sectors set to begin opening in Phase III are subject to compliance with all mandatory safety standards.
+Businesses and sectors set to begin opening are subject to compliance with all mandatory safety standards.
 As always, we recommend that businesses consult sector-specific protocols and the When Can My Business Reopen? pages at www.mass.gov/reopening.

 COVID -19 SPECIFIC STANDARDS FOR SECTORS NOT OTHERWISE ADDRESSED

 These COVID -19 Specific Standards for Sectors Not Otherwise Addressed establish minimum standards for any Phase I, Phase II, or Phase III enterprise that is permitted to re-open but is not specifically addressed by sector-specific COVID-19 safety standards.
 These Specific Standards for Sectors Not Otherwise Addressed are issued to provide owners and operators of enterprises and workers at those enterprises with instructions to help protect against the spread of COVID-19 as enterprises re-open.